-Ever think about whether dogs can eat whipped cream or Cool Whip?
-If you enjoy having whipped cream on top of fruit, ice cream and other desserts, you may have been tempted to share this sweet treat with your pet.
-Whipped cream is neither bad nor good for dogs in small amounts, so we would strongly recommend you only give your puppy a taste once in awhile.
+When it comes to dairy products as treats, you may be wondering whether dogs can eat whipped cream or Cool Whip.
+If you enjoy having whipped cream on top of fruit, ice cream, and other desserts, you may have been tempted to share this sweet treat with your pet.
+Whipped cream is neither bad nor good for dogs in small amounts, so we would strongly recommend you only give your puppy a taste once in a while.

 Why Whipped Cream Is Bad For Dogs